Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 content are generally derived from descriptive field observations on soil layer morphology.
-Those descriptions generally express the content of coarse fragments by class values or categories as for example *‘frequent stones’* indicating a volumetric content of 15–40% according to the FAO guidelines of 1977 (similar to *‘many stones’* according to SOTER conventions and the FAO guidelines of 2006).
+Those descriptions generally express the content of coarse fragments by class values or categories as for example *‘frequent stones’* indicating an estimated volumetric content of 15–40% according to the FAO guidelines of 1977 (similar to *‘many stones’* according to SOTER conventions and the FAO guidelines of 2006).
 Because coarse fragment content is most frequently based on generalized visual field